In the words of someone who commented on this post: “This extreme sport deserves more attention!”

 It is free:

-Couchsurfing is fully based on sharing and gift economy, so hosts are not allowed to charge for accommodation and you can sign up on the website and create your profile for free.
+Couchsurfing is fully based on sharing and gift economy, so hosts are not allowed to charge for accommodation and you can sign up on the website and create your profile for free (update as of 2020: there’s now a nominal fee for joining couchsurfing, hopefully they’ll change it back to being free after the effect of the pandemic wears off – other free alternatives can be found online, but I haven’t tried them out yet).
 However, if you want to have your profile verified via your mobile phone, credit card or personal ID to prove that you’re a real person, there is a fee of about 50 euros.
 They recently changed policy, so you only need to pay it once and you are a verified member for life.
 It is certainly advisable to do so, because it makes you seem more serious and trustworthy to potential hosts.

 How it works: